illsk1lls/ZipRipper/README.md

 **the same folder as the script is required and will force offline mode.** An internet connection is not needed for this mode.<br>

 **[zr-offline.txt] creator:** Click the letters JtR in John's hat to create [zr-offline.txt], you can then relaunch in offline mode, or package the offline/portable script for use at a later time.<br>

-When a password is found an alert window will appear, and the password(s) will be<br>
-saved to the users desktop as: ZipRipper-Passwords.txt<br>

 *If the script is interrupted normally (by pressing the 'q' key to quit or the 'red x', once), resume will be enabled<br>.*
 *A MD5 hash is created for each job that is used to store the resume data in: %AppData%\ZR-InProgress\\[MD5HASH]<br>*